psalaets/ogs-move-timing/README.md

 ### GitHub Pages

-1. Create a GitHub repo for the bookmarklet
+1. Create a GitHub repo for the bookmarklet and use the git CLI to set it up as a remote repo
+2. Rename github folder: `mv _.github .github`
+3. Commit and push to the new repo
-2. In the GitHub repo's web UI go to: Settings => Code and automation => Pages
+4. In the GitHub repo's web UI go to: Settings => Code and automation => Pages
     - set Source: `Deploy from a branch`
     - set Branch: `gh-pages`, then `/ (root)`
-3. Back on your local machine, rename github folder: `mv _.github .github`
-4. Commit changes
-5. Push changes to the GitHub repo
+    - Click Save button

 ### GitLab Pages